nanocloudio/nanocloud/docs/specification.md

 These defaults mirror the serde annotations in `src/nanocloud/api/types.rs` and are persisted so read/modify/write flows do not churn `resourceVersion`.

+### Runtime Projections

+Bundles can opt-in to Kubernetes-style projections without abandoning the image options contract.
+The optional `spec.runtime` block accepts:

+- `envFrom`: array of `configMapRef`/`secretRef` sources that are appended to the managed container's `envFrom` field before secrets are materialised.
+- `volumes`: ConfigMap or Secret volume definitions mirroring Pod syntax.
+- `volumeMounts`: mount targets for the runtime volumes (matched by name).

+The controller merges these fragments into the generated PodSpec, preventing duplicate volume or mount names and leaving image-defined PVCs untouched.
+This lets operators project config files or decrypted secrets with familiar YAML snippets.

 ### CLI Usage